 LG 1.5 ton Dual Inverter Split 5-in-1 convertible AC with 3 star rating costs Rs.
 37500, while the same model with 5 star rating costs Rs.
 43,800.
 You may notice a year’s difference in the model name.
 But, as BEE has extended the validity of the 2021 rating till June 2022, they both fall under the same label period.
 A price difference of around Rs.
 6300 can be noticed.
 The per-unit energy consumption of the 3-star model is 0.65 units, while the 5-star model uses around 0.51 units per hour.

-As you can see, irrespective of the initial price, the energy consumption of both models are almost the same.
+As you can see, irrespective of the initial price, the energy consumption of both models is almost the same.
 Owing to a higher price difference, it may take up to 9 years to break even.
 If you use the AC for a longer duration, of course, it breaks even way quicker.

-As you can see, the price difference between a 3 star and 5 star AC comes to around Rs.
+As you can see, the price difference between a 3-star and 5-star AC comes to around Rs.
 5-6K, depending on the model.
-If you are using the AC for your home at just the peak summer hours, then, by all means, opt for a 3 star AC.
+If you are using the AC for your home at just the peak summer hours, then, by all means, opt for a 3-star AC.
 The energy savings are not substantial enough for the premium you have to pay upfront.

 But, if on the other hand, you are planning to use an AC throughout the year, for your office or even for your home, then, the energy savings become substantial enough.
 You will save around Rs.
 2046 ( 0.14 x 8 x 300 x 6.09) per year if you use the AC for 8 hours for 300 days a year.
 So, you will recoup the initial premium in just around 2.5 to 3 years.

 ( Disclaimer- The calculations are done as per energy consumption declared in the BEE label and under ideal conditions.
 They may vary depending on various external factors, which may in turn change the energy savings and time to recoup the initial investment on the AC.)